 Braise the ribs

-- Pour oil into a clean wok (or deep pan, pot) then add the drained ribs, garlic, ginger, and scallion.
+• Pour oil into a non-stick or stainless steel wok or skillet/frying pan (see note 2) then add the drained ribs, garlic, ginger, and scallions.
 Stir fry over medium heat until the ribs become a little golden on the surface.

 Reduce the broth